 And this is where tree sponsors come in: They donate new trees and take care of the existing trees on the doorstep.
 And the cities are increasingly supporting this voluntary commitment.

 Incidentally, Thomas Hoppe also recommends Manager of the Späth'schen tree nurseries in Berlin Tree watering bag.
 And he also recommends them in connection with casting sponsorships.

 You can find the whole video by Thomas Hoppe here:

 As Thomas Hoppe describes, it is important to water the trees less often, but with 150-200 liters of water per watering.
 The baumbad watering bags are ideal for this.
-They each contain 75 or 100 liters and can be combined with one another.
-Two bags make 150 or 200 liters per pour.
+They each contain 75 or 100 liters and can be combined with each other.
+Two bags give 150 or 200 liters per pour.

 The motivation for tree sponsorships

 Many people have a growing ecological awareness.
 You see pressing global problems and want to work for a more sustainable world.
 As a tree sponsor, many see the opportunity to get involved in the immediate vicinity and make a meaningful contribution to society.
 But there are other reasons as well.

 The geographer Miriam Gruber has one in the science journal Springer Study published about green sponsorships in Bonn.
 She writes about the motivation of the tree sponsors:

-«For most godparents, sow comes firstberkeity and aesthetics.
-Several have started their engagement out of anger about constant garbage in the tree grates in their living area.
+«For most godparents, sow comes firstberktime and aesthetics.
+Several have started their engagement out of anger at the constant debris in the tree pits in their neighborhoods.
 In addition, it is important for those involved to be able to shape their environment according to their personal ideas, as one godmother describes: 'I want it to be nice where I live'.
-Several respondents also cite the joy of gardening as a reason for sponsoring, especially if they do not have a garden themselves »
+Several of those interviewed also name the joy of gardening as a reason for the sponsorship, especially if they don't have a garden themselves.»